COVID-19: Here's Latest Five-Day Long Island Positivity Testing Rate; New Cases For Each County

-The positivity rate for COVID-19 test results on Long Island has remained steady, according to five-day data released by New York State on Friday, July 31.
+The positivity rate for COVID-19 test results on Long Island over the last five days has remained steady, according to data released by New York State on Sunday, Aug.
+2.

 On Long Island, the positive percentages in the last five days are as follows: